Do Dog Cooling Vests Help Summer Dogs?

 How does an evaporative cooling vest help my dog, Henry?

-Since I adopted my dog, Henry in 2017, he has had a cooling vest.
+Since I adopted my dog, Henry, he has had a cooling vest.
 Let me note that Henry is a dark-colored dog.
 I’ve had a few dark-colored pets in my life and I know they always had a more difficult time in the heat.
 With this knowledge, I wanted to help Henry as much as possible before the summer heat hit.
 I’m very grateful to say that I have noticed a difference when Henry is wearing his vest in hot weather.
-This includes:

 • More energy